 SenseDeep DynamoDB Data Browser

-The SenseDeep Data browser is a DynamoDB data browser and editor that can be used to query, manage and modify your DynamoDB data.
+The SenseDeep Data browser is a DynamoDB data browser and editor that fully understands your single-table designs and schema.

 Developers are adopting DynamoDB single-table design patterns as the preferred design model where all application data is packed into a single-table.
 Combing disparate items with different attributes into one table can make browsing, navigating, organizing and viewing data obscure and difficult.